Nantu Forest & Bogani Nani Wartabone

 Bogani Nani Wartabone National Park

 Bogani Nani Wartabone, a 2,871 km2 National Park on North Sulawesi.
 Established in 1991, it has been identified by the Wildlalonzo Life Conservation Society as the single most important site for the conservation of Sulawesi wildlife.
 It is home to a large number of species endemic to Sulawesi.
 Thtarsie special tarsier is one of the endangered species inhabiting the park.

-Previously, Nantu Forest was closed for the public and only scientists could go there.
-There were cases when photographers/birdwatchers intend to go there and result in difficulty to get the permits (taking months for permit arrangement).
-The good news is, since October 2016 this area has been opened for public.
+Previously, Nantu Forest was closed to the public and only scientists could go there.
+There were cases when photographers/birdwatchers intend to go there which result in difficulty to get the permits (taking months for permit arrangement).
+The good news is, since October 2016 this area has been open to public.

 One of the five most important sites for biodiversity in South East AsiaW.
 Duckworth

-Nantu Forest is one of the last strongholds for Sulawesi’s richness.
-Home to hundreds of species that are only found on Sulawesi, nowhere else on earth.
+Nantu Forest is one of the last strongholds of Sulawesi’s richness.
+Home to hundreds of species that are only found on Sulawesi, nowhere else on Earth.
 Nantu Forest is located in the heart of the Wallacea region in Gorontalo Province, northern Sulawesi, Indonesia.
 The 500 square kilometers of virgin Nantu forests, become a sanctuary for babiroussa, the anoa, and Macaca heck.